shaoyuc3/dior-VTON/README.md

 ## Run Demo
 You can download the pretrained weights from [here](https://drive.google.com/drive/folders/1-7DxUvcrC3cvQV67Z2QhRdi-9PMDC8w9?usp=sharing) and unzip at ```checkpoints/```.

-After downloading the pretrained model and setting the data, you can try out our applications in notebook [demo.ipynb](demo.ipynb).
+After downloading the pretrained model and setting the data, you can try out the applications in notebook [demo.ipynb](demo.ipynb).

-*(The checkpoints above are reproduced, so there could be slightly difference in quantitative evaluation from the reported results.
-To get the original results, please check our released generated images [here](https://drive.google.com/drive/folders/1GOQVMhBKvANKutLDbzPbE-Zrb6ai9Eo8?usp=sharing).)*

-*(```DIORv1_64``` was trained with a minor difference in code, but it may give better visual results in some applications.
-If one wants to try it, specify ```--netG diorv1```.)*

----
 ## Training

 __Warmup the Global Flow Field Estimator__